 One choice which will change your life

 Yesterday, I had some news which made me want to cry with frustration.
-This problem had come up a couple of times before, and I had, with much annoyance, sorted it out, and here it was again.
-I won’t bore you with the problem because problems are two a penny, and the real issue is what I did about it and the choice I made.
+This problem had come up a couple of times before.
+I had with much annoyance, sorted it out, and here it was again.
+I won’t bore you with the problem because problems are two a penny.
+The real issue is what I did about it and the choice I made.
 I had always thought of myself as “A cup half full” person until about 15 years ago.
-I had an ability to identify and solve problems, and, therefore, make (what I thought) was a positive contribution to whichever world or organisation I was impacting upon at the time.
+Because of this, I considered I had the ability to identify and solve problems.
+I thought I made a positive contribution to whichever world or organisation I was impacting upon at the time.

 So when I started feeling anxious and fearful as a result of the problem.
 I realised that my intention at that moment was flawed.
 I was about to let my beliefs ideas and thoughts turn towards a victim mentality.
 “Why did this happen to me again?, it must be karma” Helplessness, “What if I can’t solve it?”
 When you see this pattern in black and white, it seems quite silly.
 But much of our suffering in life is because of the habitual default to our mostly unconscious negative fears, beliefs and thoughts about us, and a choice so based.